“A luxurious wine and spa hotel with two-Michelin-starred restaurant set high among the port lodges, with stunning views

 As a specialist spa/wine hotel, The Yeatman is not really designed for rambunctious children, but they are welcome.
 We'd say that if you're coming here for a short break with your young family and want to relax, it's an ideal set up.
-You can enjoy the city together (Douro river cruises and the Bolhão market are just 2 suggestions) then make use of the child-minding facilities to relax in the spa or book a babysitter while you dine in the Michelin-starred restaurant.
-Children will enjoy the heated swimming pools, summer or winter.
-The Kids' Club has a room of books, toys and games (although it is unsupervised unless on request), plenty of activities on offer in the holidays, and a round-the-clock babysitting service can be arranged with advance notice.
-One tier has a shared grassy lawn with some wooden animals made for playing on, plus an open sided tent covering some seating.
-And the hotel provides candy and colouring books as gifts for the kids on arrival - cute!
+You can enjoy the city together (Douro river cruises and the Bolhão market) then make use of the child-minding facilities to relax in the spa or book a babysitter while you dine in the Michelin-starred restaurant.
+Children will enjoy the heated swimming pools, gardens and the Kids' Club.
+The hotel also provides candy and colouring books as gifts for the kids on arrival - cute!

 Babies (0-1 years), Toddlers (1-4 years)